-So as you see, you have almost a 5 out of 10 chance of being injured or killed by negligent discharges if you are just standing around someone else who sets off the discharge.
+So as you see, you have almost a 5 out of 10 chance of being injured or killed by negligent discharges if you are standing around someone else who sets off the discharge.
 The statistics are comparable to how often the actual person holding the gun is injured or killed.

-WHO DISCHARGED THE FIREARM?
+WHO NEGLEGENTLY DISCHARGED THE FIREARM?

 About 2/3 of incidents were caused by an adult directly.
-Excuses range across the board; the most popular being that “the gun went off by itself.”
-Sadly, in about 30% of incidents a minor under the age of 18 discharged the gun.
-In the vast majority of these situations the minor had unauthorized access to the gun, left out by an adult or improperly stored by an adult.
+Excuses range across the board, the most popular being that “the gun went off by itself.”
+Sadly, in about 30% of incidents, a minor under 18 discharged the gun.
+In the vast majority of these situations, the minor had unauthorized access to the gun, left out by an adult or improperly stored by an adult.

 STATISTICS DON'T CARE WHERE YOU ARE

-WHERE INCIDENTS OCCUR
+WHERE NEGLIGENT DISCHARGE INCIDENTS OCCUR

-So it seems that geographical location, access to guns, and even gun crime are not at all significant in the number of negligent discharges.
+So it seems that geographical location, access to guns, and even gun crime are not significant in the number of negligent discharges.
 But what about places within those states that have more guns available?
 Places like gun shows, or ranges, or even going hunting?